aalpern/go-metrics-charts/README.md

 # go-metrics-charts

-This project provides It real-time live charting of internal metrics for applications that use the [rcrowley/go-metrics](https://github.com/rcrowley/go-metrics) metrics library.
+This project provides real-time live charting of internal metrics for applications that use the [rcrowley/go-metrics](https://github.com/rcrowley/go-metrics) metrics library.
 It began as a fork of